 Shortest Distance: Up to 5kms.
 Total Ascent: 370mts.
 Total Descent: 290mts.

 Paved roads, gravel tracks & open hillside with no tracks, boggy & uneven underfoot conditions with some rocky sections & steep descent.
 Boots essential.

 Your final day of hiking takes you along one of the longest beaches in Europe.
 This is also a region well loved by gliders and surfers alike.
 Following along Fermoyle Beach, you reach the tip of the Maharees Peninsula with its own microscopic climate and follow around to the old ecclesiastical centre at Kilshannig.
-From here, you follow on to the village of Castlegregory where you spend your last overnight.
+Your minibus will then transport you back to Tralee for your final overnight.